-Click here to see an interactive example of a quality portfolio.
+Click here for a helpful, interactive demonstration of a Project Citizen portfolio.

 2018-19 Project Citizen Events

 - Workshop, November 3, 2018 – Eugene OR

 - Project Citizen Showcase, May 31, 2019 – Salem, OR

 Go back to the Student Programs main page.